ammar-homaida-statistics/easystatisticsacademy/foundations/statistical-questions/index.md

 &nbsp;   <p>

-&nbsp;     Some questions appear statistical but are actually deterministic.
-Questions with a single correct answer,
+&nbsp;     Some questions appear statistical but are deterministic.

-&nbsp;     known in advance, do not require statistical analysis.
-Treating such questions as statistical can lead to
+&nbsp;     Questions with a single known answer do not require statistics.

-&nbsp;     confusion and unnecessary analysis.
+&nbsp;     Treating them as statistical leads to confusion and misuse.

 &nbsp;   </p>